jidemoto/Hockey-Schedule-Sync/README.md

 # Sharks Ice Schedule Sync Tool

-A quick and dirty sync tool that will pull in all the games scheduled for your hockey teams at Sharks Ice San Jose and Sharks Ice Fremont and add them to a Google calendar.
+A quick and dirty sync tool that will pull in all the games scheduled for your hockey teams at Sharks Ice San Jose, Sharks Ice Fremont, and the NCWHL and add them to a Google calendar.

 ## Dependencies / Setup

 Requires python 2.x and [pip](https://pypi.python.org/pypi/pip)

 Run the following command (may need to use sudo depending on your system).
-> pip install --upgrade BeautifulSoup google-api-python-client tzlocal pytz argparse
+> pip install --upgrade BeautifulSoup google-api-python-client pytz argparse

 Open the _config.cfg_ file and edit the teams property for your particular rink (comma separated, as they appear on the stat page)